ReCoRe: Regularized Contrastive Representation Learning of World Model: Experiments

 \subsection{Baselines}

 We compare our approach against state-of-the-art model-free RL methods RAD \cite{data-aug-laskin20} and CURL \cite{curl-laskin20}, model-based RL method DreamerV2 \cite{dreamerv2-hafner21}, recent transformer based Masked World Model (MWM) \cite{mwm-seo23} and language guided foundation model Grounding DINO \cite{gdino-liu23}.
 We train RAD, CURL, DreamerV2 and MWM from scratch with the respective hyperparameters proposed by the authors using the official source code provided.
-For Grounding DINO we freeze the visual encoder and train world-model and policy (DreamerV2) from scratch using the features from the visual encoder, which we refer to as DV2+G DINO.
-We believe that DV2+G DINO is the strongest baseline since it has been pretrained on large amount of data, furthermore language guidance makes the representation higly robust.
-Though our experiments in Table \ref{tbl:igibson1-results},\ref{tbl:sim2real-gibson-results} and \ref{tbl:dmc-results}, it can be seen that (i) RAD simply overfits to the in-distribution data, thus after observing large amount data (500K environment steps) its performance improves over CURL. (ii) DreamerV2 lacks any data augmentation in the encoder like CURL/RAD, therefore it performs significantly worse for OoD generalization. (iii) MWM relies on masking that forces the encoder to learn missing data, therefore it performs slightly better than DreamerV2.
-However, masking only helps in interpolation and not in extrapolation, consequently the OoD generalization is poor. (iv) Being a pretrianed model G DINO shows high sample efficiency for smaller amount of data and is on par with our approach.
-However, after observing sufficient amount of data our approach shows significantly better performance.
+For Grounding DINO we freeze the visual encoder and train the world model and policy (DreamerV2) from scratch using the features from the visual encoder, which we refer to as DV2+G DINO.
+We believe that DV2+G DINO is the strongest baseline since it has been pretrained on a large amount of data, furthermore language guidance makes the representation highly robust.
+Through our experiments in Table \ref{tbl:igibson1-results},\ref{tbl:sim2real-gibson-results} and \ref{tbl:dmc-results}, it can be seen that (i) RAD simply overfits to the in-distribution data, though after observing large amounts of data (500K environment steps) its performance improves over CURL. (ii) DreamerV2 lacks any data augmentation in the encoder like CURL/RAD, therefore it performs significantly worse for OoD generalization. (iii) MWM relies on masking that forces the encoder to learn missing data, therefore it performs slightly better than DreamerV2.
+However, masking only helps in interpolation and not in extrapolation, consequently the OoD generalization is poor. (iv) Being a pretrained model DV2+G DINO shows high sample efficiency for a smaller amount of data and is on par with our approach.
+However, after observing a sufficient amount of data our approach shows significantly better performance.